open-and-sustainable/cirquant/README.md

 ## Project Description

 CirQuant aims to **quantify the potentials of circular economy** transitions for strategic product categories in the European Union by analyzing material flows, production patterns, and trade dynamics.
-The framework calculates potential material savings achievable through improved circularity practices.
+The framework calculates potential material savings achievable through different circular strategies (refurbishment and recycling), taking into account material composition and material-specific recycling rates for more accurate assessments.

 https://doi.org/10.17605/OSF.IO/U6SF3